opencog/atomspace/opencog/sheaf/docs/README.md

   length, it is split into bite-sized chapters.
 The chapters are currently, in serial order:

+** [mereology.pdf](mereology.pdf) discusses the relationship of the connector-and-sheaf viewpoint to the philosophical notions of mereology and postmodernism.

 ** [tensors.pdf](tensors.pdf) defines a generalized tensor as an algebraic object.
 It is meant to formalize earlier statements, while still being readable and approachable.